 - to promote an awareness of the admission and transfer policies among post-secondary education systems;

-- to hold workshops, meetings and conferences in order to increase the competence of the members of the association;
+- to hold professional development events such as workshops, meetings and conferences in order to increase the competence of the members of the association;

 - to represent the views of the association to the appropriate levels of governments, educational bodies and other agencies;

 - to act as a forum through which the region’s admissions and recruitment managers can explore recruitment opportunities;

 - to act as a forum through which the region’s registrars can explore registrarial development;